rsayle/DNAC-Python-Wrapper/README.md

 A summary diagram of the class hierarchy and their inter-relationships can be found in file [Cisco DNAC Wrapper UML](https://github.com/rsayle/DNAC-Python-Wrapper/blob/1.3.1.4/docs/Cisco%20DNAC%20Wrapper%20UML.pdf).

 # Current State
+v.1.3.1.4.c: 23 Mar 2020
+- Converted all modules to docstring format
+- Enhanced Site class
+- Added SiteHeirarchy and SiteNode classes in new module: site_hierarchy.py
+- Added network_design_hierarchy example
+- Updated UML documentation
+- Removed all unit testing from each module

+# Roadmap
+- Move unit test code from being embedded in modules to a test package structure.
+- More enhancements to networkdevice
+- Interface class
+- Remove support for Cisco DNA Center 1.2.8.

+# History
 v.1.3.1.4.b: 7 Mar 2020
 - Overhauled Task and Deployment classes
 - Fixed bugs in Template class